watson-developer-cloud/text-to-speech-nodejs/README.md

   $ cf push
   ```

-See the full [Getting Started][getting_started] documentation for more details, including code snippets and references.

 ## Running locally
   The application uses [Node.js](http://nodejs.org/) and [npm](https://www.npmjs.com/) so you will have to download and install them as part of the steps below.